-First, you will go through a 40 hour academy so you can start running calls and get a feel for the job.
-Then, the fire department will train you to become a state certified Firefighter.
+First, you will go through a 40 hour academy.
+You will learn how the Department operates, and get more comfortable as a volunteer.
+After graduating the academy, you can start running calls with the crew and work on gaining real life experience.
+Then, if you are interested, the fire department will train you to become a state certified Firefighter.
 We will also sponsor and pay for you to attend an EMT class at Colorado Mountain College.
-Plus, we provide trainings multiple times a month to help you keep current on your skills and become an expert with our equipment.
+On an ongoing basis, we provide multiple trainings each month to help you keep current on your skills and become an expert with our equipment.

 Which calls will a new recruit be allowed to go on?

 The goal of the 40 hour entry level academy is to get you ready to respond on all the calls we go on.
 Initially this may mean being less involved or used as an assistant, but over time the on-the-job training will get you more and more involved.

 How do the volunteers fit into the department?